-Physical fitness and episodic memory across the lifespan
+Physical fitness and memory

-Caffeine and episodic memory in young adults
+Caffeine and memory

 Caffeine's stimulating effects on the nervous system and its ability to increase wakefulness and attention are well characterized.
 The degree to which caffeine affects episodic memory remains underspecified, however.
 In an ongoing series of studies, we aim to better understand caffeine's influence on memory encoding, consolidation, and retrieval in young adults, with an emphasis on caffeine's effects on false or distorted memories.

 Memory and technology use